-Cannon died in his sleep back on May 20, 2018 at the age of 80, but his legend in Baton Rouge will live on forever.
+Cannon died in his sleep back on May 20, 2018 at the age of 80, but the Louisiana State legend in Baton Rouge will live on forever.
 There were so many iconic moments, but none were bigger than the fabled Halloween Run.

 This post was originally published on July 24, 2019, but was updated to reflect the fact that LSU now has two Heisman winners.